 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-As regards outerwear, the experts in charge of the external workshops manufacturing jackets are regularly invited to visit Company offices to help analyse samples and share technical and production standards.
-Similarly, external knitwear workshop experts are invited at least once every season to train for one week alongside Moncler experts, focusing on procedures and on production and quality standards, with visits to the Group’s quality control centres.
-At these seasonal meetings, they also receive training on other topics relevant to Moncler, including ethical, social, and environmental aspects, so as to spread the relevant culture among suppliers.
-In turn, Moncler experts visit the various third-party production sites as well.
-The shared know-how thus becomes an integral and essential component of the bond between the Company and its suppliers.
+Daily interactions are regularly held with Moncler experts and inspectors tasked with overseeing the various activities involved in production.
+The meetings with the Company’s experts provide specialist support at all stages of production in order to share technical know-how and fix any critical issues.
+In 2018, as regards outerwear, Moncler’s team of technicians was considerably expanded to ensure an even more widespread presence at all façon manufacturers in Italy and abroad, to increase the already high number of checks on quality and on the progress of work in and at the end of the line.
+The technicians in charge of the external workshops periodically participate in meetings at the Company offices to help analyse samples and share technical and production standards.
+Similarly, Moncler’s knitwear technicians are invited a couple of times every season to come in for training, focusing on procedures and on production and quality standards, with visits to the Group’s quality control centres.
+At these meetings, they are also educated on other topics relevant to Moncler, including ethical, social and environmental aspects, so as to spread the relevant culture among suppliers.
+Through the presence of experts at the various third-party production sites, the shared know-how thus becomes an integral and essential component of the bond between the Company and its suppliers.